Tarvarius Moore: San Francisco 49ers

-The San Francisco 49ers drafted Moore in the third round (95th overall) of the 2018 NFL Draft.
+The San Francisco 49ers drafted Moore in the third round (95th overall) of the 2018 NFL draft.
 Moore was the tenth cornerback drafted in 2018.
 The pick used to draft Moore was traded from the New England Patriots in exchange for Trent Brown.

-On May 5, 2018, the San Francisco 49ers signed Moore to a four-year, $3.35 million contract that includes a signing bonus of $784,371.
+On May 5, 2018, the 49ers signed Moore to a four-year, $3.35 million contract that includes a signing bonus of $784,371.

 In Super Bowl LIV against the Kansas City Chiefs, Moore recorded an interception off a pass thrown by Patrick Mahomes which was deflected off the arm of wide receiver Tyreek Hill during the 31–20 loss.
 In 2020, Moore played in all 16 games, and started 8.

 In June 2021, Moore suffered a ruptured Achilles' tendon during practice.
-He was placed on the reserve/PUP list on August 31, 2021.
+He was placed on the reserve/physically unable to perform list on August 31, 2021.

 Green Bay Packers

-On March 17, 2023, Moore was signed by the Green Bay Packers.
+On March 17, 2023, Moore signed with the Green Bay Packers.
+He was placed on injured reserve on August 29, then released on September 6.

+Chicago Bears

+On March 8, 2024, Moore signed with the Chicago Bears.
+He was released on August 27, and re-signed to the practice squad.
+He was promoted to the active roster on November 7.

+On July 23, 2025, Moore was released by the Bears.